KishoreKammela/JobBoardly/docs/reference/01-platform-features-overview.md

 ### 3.1.
 Multi-Recruiter System

 - **Company Admin Role**: The first user to register a company becomes its admin.
-- **Recruiter Invitation**: Company Admins can invite new recruiters to their company via email (up to a limit of 3 total recruiters).
+- **Recruiter Invitation**: Company Admins can invite new recruiters by generating a unique, shareable registration link.
-- **Automated Linking**: New users registering with an invited email are automatically linked to the company as a standard recruiter.
+- **Automated Linking**: New users registering with an invitation link are automatically linked to the company as a standard recruiter.

 ### 3.2.
 Company Profile Management

 - **Admin-Only Editing (`/employer/company/edit`)**: A dedicated, protected page for Company Admins to edit company details.
 - **Re-Approval Workflow**: Submitting company profile edits sets the company status to 'pending' for admin review.
-- **Recruiter Management (`/profile`)**: Company Admins can view current recruiters, see pending invitations, and send new invites.
+- **Recruiter Management (`/profile`)**: Company Admins can view current recruiters, see pending invitations, and generate new invite links.
 - **Profile Preview (`/employer/profile/preview`)**: Company Admins can preview the public company page.

 ### 3.3.
 Job Posting & Management

-- **Collaborative Posting**: All recruiters in a company can create, edit, and manage job postings for that company.
+- **Collaborative Posting**: All recruiters in a company can create, edit, and manage job postings for that company, with all jobs visible on a unified dashboard.
 - **Create/Edit Job Postings (`/employer/post-job`)**:
   - Form for comprehensive job details, including `responsibilities`, `requirements`, `benefits`, salary, and an `applicationDeadline`.
-  - **AI Job Description Parsing**: Upload a document, and AI (`parseJobDescriptionFlow`) attempts to pre-fill these fields.
+  - **AI Job Description Parsing**: Upload a document or paste text, and AI (`parseJobDescriptionFlow`) attempts to pre-fill these fields.
   - **Screening Questions**: Add custom screening questions (text, yes/no) to job postings.
 - **Job Status**: New jobs are 'pending' approval.
 Edits resubmit job as 'pending'.
 - **View Posted Jobs (`/employer/posted-jobs`)**: Dashboard of all jobs posted by the company.